 12. The impacts of rapid development

-13. Urbanisation and global urban trends
+13. Urbanisation

-14. Urban process and change
+14. Urban processes and change

 15. City changes over time